RogerLianQing/plugins-cainv/paid-member-subscriptions/readme.txt

 == Changelog ==
+= 2.3.0 =
+* Fix: recurring subscriptions not being cancelled when the user was deleting his own account through the GDPR functionality
+* Fix: sign-up fees should not be shown during a subscription upgrade as they are not applied
+* Fix: small incompatibility when Profile Builder was being used alongside WooCommerce
+* Misc: improved reliability of the duplicate website cron check

 = 2.2.9 =
 * Feature: Added more filtering options on the Members page
 * Feature: Bulk delete subscriptions from the Members page